 According to their about page, “X22 Report is a daily show that will cover issues surrounding the economic collapse.”
 There is also a disclaimer that states, “The X22 Report is “one man’s opinion.”
 Anything that is said on the show is for information purposes only.”
 A Whois search reveals the site was launched in 2008.

 Funded by / Ownership

-X22 is funded through a combination of online ads and many prominent donate buttons.
+X22 Report is funded through a combination of online ads and many prominent donate buttons.
 They also accept cryptocurrencies.
-The site appears to be owned by a single person named Dave.
-He does not provide his last name.
+David Booth appears to be the owner of the website.
+He does not provide his last name on the website.